Agriculture and Food in the Classroom

 Available Delivery Formats

-Host this event at your school**: If your school is interested in hosting this event at the end of this year or the beginning of 2017, register your interest now.
+Host this event at your school**: If your school is interested in hosting this event in 2018, register your interest now.
 The workshop can be done in one six-hour session or split across three 2-hour blocks - whatever is most convenient for your school.
 Phone: 02 9704 1494

 Join into a course being hosted at another school.
 Phone 02 9704 1494